 In Sydney in the 1920s, babies were turning up in the harbour, on trains, and in public places.
 These babies, all murdered, mostly by their mothers, were a devastating symptom of changing morals and a growing metropolis.
 One of these babies turned up on a harbour beach - and from there, an extraordinary story unfolded.

-The discovery of 'the suitcase baby', and the revelations that followed, generated unprecedented newspaper coverage and public interest.
-The murdered baby, a little girl, was one of many dead infants who were turning up in the harbour, on trains and in other public places.
-These innocent victims, born from unmarried mothers, were a devastating symptom of the clash between public morality, private passions and unrelenting poverty in a fast-growing metropolis with little capacity for public welfare.
+The murdered baby in the suitcase was one of many dead infants who were turning up in the harbour, on trains and elsewhere.
+These innocent victims were a devastating symptom of the clash between public morality, private passion and unrelenting poverty in a fast-growing metropolis.

 Police tracked down Sarah Boyd, the mother of the suitcase baby, and the complex story and subsequent murder trial of Sarah and her friend Jean Olliver became a media sensation.
 Sociologist Tanya Bretherton masterfully tells the engrossing and moving story of the crime that put Sarah and her baby at the centre of a social tragedy that still resonates through the decades.